 Dumaguete City is attractive to foreign retirees because of the low cost of living and also the slow pace of life.
 We noticed many of them down the boulevard enjoying a chat with their friends.

 It’s a smoke-free city.
 Also, it is a great place to visit for a food trip because there’s a lot of good restaurants, especially around the Boulevard.
-You won’t have any problems with the transportation because there are many tricycles available to take you from your doorstep to anywhere around the city for a minimum of P7.50/P8.00.
-To go to farther places, you can take jeepneys or Ceres bus.
-Continue reading When In Dumaguete→
+You won’t have any problems with the transportation Continue reading “WHEN IN DUMAGUETE”

 If you are looking to spice up a rather boring weekend, a trek to Mt.
 Mauyog may be a cure for boredom.
 You can spend your weekend with a day hike and pay only around Php350 for the transportation going there.

 Mt.
 Mauyog in Balamban is becoming a popular hiking destination for Cebuanos Continue reading “Mt.
 Mauyog Day Hike”

 At the other end of the rainbow Continue reading “Sea Glass, a real gem.”

 Why Do A Travel Digest?
 ‘We write to taste life twice, in the moment and in retrospect.’ — Anaïs Nin This site is a library of my travel memories—travel notes, lessons, insights, photos and stories are contained herein.
 Here, I’m … Continue reading